A Beginner's Guide to Webhook Management

 To ensure your webhooks run smoothly, follow these best practices:

-- Secure Your Webhooks: Use HTTPS to encrypt data in transit and validate incoming requests to ensure they’re from a trusted source.
-Many platforms provide a secret key or signature for verification.
+- Secure Your Webhooks: Use HTTPS to encrypt data in transit and validate incoming requests with secret tokens or signatures to prevent unauthorized access.

-- Log Events: Keep a log of all incoming webhook requests for debugging and auditing purposes.
+- Log Everything: Maintain detailed logs of webhook events for debugging and auditing purposes.

 Common Use Cases for Webhooks